gsbelarus/outlier/README.md

 ## Sources

 1. All presentational part is in App.ts and App.css files.
 2. Consumer class is in src/od.ts.
-It has accept method which adds given number to the internal array, recalculates statistics and returns true or false depending whether given number is outlier or not.
+It has the accept method which adds given number to the internal array, recalculates statistics and returns true or false depending on whether given number is an outlier or not.